The Yamaha Group aims to contribute to regions and community activities by planning and holding music events in various regions.

 The Yamaha Group contributes to the healthy development of youth and the development of music education and culture through activities that include bringing music and musical instruments to local communities, in addition to activities to popularize music.

-In many countries in Central and South America, crime and poverty as well as social inequality are serious social problems.
+In many countries in Central and South America where youth crime and delinquency are rampant, crime and poverty as well as social inequality are serious social problems.
 In order to enable the children in such environments to grow up with a healthy spirit instead of leaning towards crime, delinquency or violence, music education activities are provided free of charge as a country policy, including forming regional youth orchestras and band groups.
-In Latin America, Yamaha’s local subsidiary companies have been providing support to these activities.
+Approving of such activities, Yamaha has provided support for many years for these activities in which many children participate.

 Recorder Music Popularization Seminar by "Sopro Novo"

 Yamaha Musical do Brasil Ltda.
 (YMDB) formed the volunteer organization Sopro Novo in 2005, and it is holding seminars all over the country to train music teachers and popularize recorder music.
 These seminars provide lessons giving participants comprehensive training and include instruments, textbooks, and teaching methods.
 Starting with how to read music and ending, ultimately, with ensemble performance, seminar members learn music performance techniques, so that they can begin giving music instruction to beginners after completing the lessons.
 In Brazilian schools, there is no regular music education in the compulsory curriculum and the Sopro Novo activity is a precious opportunity to offer many people, from children to adults, their first music learning experience.
-Lessons offered through the project, which involves NGOs, churches, and regional social activities, also function as character building classes for children.
+Lessons offered through the project, which involves NGOs, churches, and regional social activities, also function as platforms for children to experience society.
+Over the past 13 years, Sopro Novo has held seminars over 1,600 times in 189 cities, and has trained approximately 4,700 teachers.
+The number of children taught by those teachers has reached more than 550,000.

-In 2017, we plan to establish the non-profit organization Fundação Sopro Novo Yamaha.
-Going forward, there are also plans to lobby the government to adopt direct music education and to work toward introducing music teacher training and music education in public schools.
+In 2017, we established the non-profit organization Fundação Sopro Novo Yamaha.
+We also started to lobby the government to adopt direct music education and worked toward leading music teacher training and music education in public schools.